Table Of Contents

 Sjörgen’s syndrome – SS is unfortunately not curable, but many people manage their dry mouth symptoms just by sipping water on a more regular basis.
 Some saliva stimulators are sugar-free gum or a sucking candy.
 But other people need prescription medications, such as pilocarpine (Salagen) or cevimeline (Evoxac) which increase the production of saliva.

-Other things you can do to relieve your symptoms
+Other things you can do to relieve the symptoms of swollen taste buds on back on your tongue:

 - You can apply a little bit of plain cold yogurt to your affected tongue area.
 Yogurt will basically act as a probiotic for the outside part of your tongue by establishing a better balance of the bacteria that are already present.
 And because of its soothing properties, it can neutralize some of the spicy foods.